Vivekkumarv123/legal-risk-radar/README.md

 - Explain everything clearly
 - Read explanations aloud in the user’s language

 > **⚠️ Disclaimer:** This is not legal advice.
-It is a legal awareness and risk-explanation tool.
+It is a legal awareness and risk-explanation tool .

 ---